clintonmead/clintonmead.github.io/index.md

 ### Smart monoid folds

 I did a [blog post](https://clintonmeadprogramming.wordpress.com/2016/01/22/monoids-and-fast-folding-part-1/) a bit over a year ago about reorgansing `Foldable` so that `foldMap` would appropriately select the most efficient fold based on the Monoid type.
 The code is probably just needs a clean up and upload, but it might be worth integrating into `Freelude` in some way also.

-### Sort out the build system for my projects.

-Many of my github projects are now integrated with [TravisCI](https://travis-ci.org/clintonmead), but currently I do the upload to Hackage, not TravisCI.
-Instead TravisCI should be doing this after a successful build.
-Ideally however, after a successful build I'd like not only TravisCI to upload the package to Hackage, but also tag the commit and change the Cabal file to point to that tagged commit instead of master.

 ### Get my packages onto stack